Connecticut Disabled Veteran Benefits

 What it is: a tuition waiver at Connecticut's public colleges and universities for eligible veterans, and a separate 100% tuition waiver for the children and surviving spouses of certain fallen or captured service members.

 - Veterans' tuition waiver (public colleges & universities): waives tuition (the portion funded by the state General Fund) at the Connecticut State Colleges & Universities (CSCU) community colleges and state universities, and at the University of Connecticut.
 It does not cover books, student activity or course fees, parking, or room and board, and it does not cover summer/intersession or continuing-education courses.
-To qualify you must: (1) have an honorable discharge (or release under honorable conditions) from the Army, Navy, Marine Corps, Air Force, Coast Guard, or activated National Guard; (2) have served at least 90 days of active duty in wartime, OR have been separated earlier because of a VA-rated service-connected disability, OR served the full length of a campaign shorter than 90 days; (3) be accepted for admission; and (4) be domiciled in Connecticut when accepted.
+To qualify you must: (1) have an honorable discharge (or release under honorable conditions) from the Army, Navy, Marine Corps, Air Force, Coast Guard, or National Guard activated under Title 10; (2) have served at least 90 days of active duty in wartime, OR have been separated earlier because of a VA-rated service-connected disability, OR served the full length of a campaign shorter than 90 days; (3) be accepted for admission; and (4) be domiciled in Connecticut when accepted.
+Active members of the Connecticut Army and Air National Guard (not just those activated under Title 10) also qualify for the same tuition waiver in their own right, separate from the veteran pathway above.

 - Dependent / survivor 100% tuition waiver: Connecticut waives 100% of tuition (fall/spring only; no books, fees, or room/board) at its public colleges and universities for the dependent children or surviving spouses of Connecticut service members killed in action on or after September 11, 2001, and for the dependent children of service members declared missing in action or a prisoner of war while serving after January 1, 1960.